 Daily tank fuel oil outlet pipes and all injection equipment are to be filled with filtered gas oil.

 Fresh water circuits are to be filled with water mixed with rust inhibitors.
 Fresh water pH is to be checked monthly.
-Oil of hydraulic regulators is to be replaced.
+Oil of are to be provided with desiccant.

 Sea water cooling pipes are to be drained.
 Crankcases